yohschang/minimal-mistakes/_pdocs/vaegandann.md

   nav: "docs"

 ---
-12121In this project I implement (Variational Autoencoder), GAN(Generative adversarial networks) and DANN(domain-adversarial neural network) using public database.
+In this project I implement (Variational Autoencoder), GAN(Generative adversarial networks) and DANN(domain-adversarial neural network) using public database.

 ## VAE
 A variational autoencoder (VAE) is a type of neural network that learns to reproduce its input, and also map data to latent space.